-Snohomish County homeowners can get a rebate of up to $200 for completing septic system maintenance activities!
-If you're installing risers or getting your system inspected, check out the information below to see the available rebates you may be eligible for.
+Take our free, online septic care workshop and earn up to $500 in rebates for completing septic system maintenance activities!
+If you're installing risers, getting your system inspected or pumped, or having minor repairs made to your system, check out the information below to see the rebates you may be eligible for.

 $50 Rebate per Riser Installation with Lid (max. two risers per household): Risers are 24" wide and provide easy access to pipes and other key areas of septic systems.
 If your septic system was installed after 1995 then it should already have risers in place as they were required for systems built after this time.
 If you don't have risers on your septic system, here are a few reasons why you should consider riser installation: